-KEY TAKEAWAYS

-- ▶ 47% of respondents are very or somewhat willing to pay for parking - ➤ Survey responses revealed, however, that when a benefit is called out, some residents are even more willing to pay.
-In this case, the benefit used in the survey question was a parking fee that would go towards more affordable housing.

-TRENDS OVER TIME
+KEY TAKEAWAYS 46% of respondents are very or somewhat willing to pay for parking - Survey responses revealed, however, that when a benefit is called out, some residents are even more willing to pay.
+In this case, the benefit used in the survey question was a parking fee and have more affordable housing. - TRENDS OVER TIME